Lightning Location Information

 Number of lightning strokes detected over the Hong Kong territory in the past hour (11:00p.m. - 11:59p.m.):

 Points to Note:

-- The Observatory has enhanced the Lightning Location Information System with new computer hardware and software.
-The enhanced system was put into operation at end May 2017.
-The accuracy of the enhanced system in determining the location of cloud-to-ground lightning strokes is about 200 to 300 m within the network when all stations are operative.
-The lightning detection efficiency, i.e. the probability that a stroke with peak current greater than a certain level can be detected by the network, is estimated to be more than 90%.
-The efficiency of cloud-to-cloud lightning detection is roughly 50%.
+The accuracy of the enhanced system in determining the location of cloud-to-ground lightning strokes is about 250 m within the network when all stations are operative.
+The lightning detection efficiency, i.e. the probability that a stroke with peak current greater than a certain level can be detected by the network, is estimated to reach 95%.
+The efficiency of cloud-to-cloud lightning detection is more than 50%.
 The location accuracy and detection efficiency will be reduced when the lightning stroke occurs outside of the network or when not all of the stations are operative.

 There is no guarantee that all occurred lightning strokes can be detected and false detection of lightning strokes cannot be ruled out completely.
 As it takes time for communication and computation, there is normally a delay of a few minutes in the display of data.
 Other factors, including interruption to telecommunications services and power supply, can also affect the reliability and availability of the lightning information.

 The background geographical information in this page comes from OpenStreetMap and the usage is subject to OpenStreetMap's License Terms.